jmschrei/pomegranate/README.md

 print c.log_probability( 8 )
 ```

-This should produce -2.737, -inf, -3.44 respectively.
-We can also update these distributions!
-Kernel densities simply add the points, or discard previous points and replace them with the new points if training is done without inertia.
-MixtureDistributions will perform expectation-maximization to perform training.
+This should return -2.737, -inf, and -3.44 respectively.
+We can also update these distributions using Maximum Likelihood Estimates for the new values.
+Kernel densities will discard previous points and add in the new points, while MixtureDistributions will perform expectation-maximization.

 ```
 c.from_sample([1, 5, 7, 3, 2, 4, 3, 5, 7, 8, 2, 4, 6, 7, 2, 4, 5, 1, 3, 2, 1])